top of page

 I did find information suggesting that breathing in cool air through our nostrils, reached our prefrontal cortex, providing cooling to our brain.
 Not too sure about this?
 But there is a suggestion that how we breathe affects our brain - that's something I need to explore in the future blogs.

-Take action the next time you're out for a walk or on your way to work.
+Here's what I tend to do when I go for a work and need to downregulate my stress or need to relax.
+Maybe try this the next time you're out for a walk or on your way to work.
 Talk your way through your breathing.

 • Inhale